planning logistics

 What matters is how you handle it.
 A simple system saves you far more stress than a perfectly worded reminder.

-If you want the cleanest setup, SnapInvite's kids birthday RSVP page keeps replies, reminders, sibling counts, and last-minute updates in one place instead of scattered across texts.
+If you want the cleanest setup, SnapInvite's kids birthday RSVP page keeps replies, reminders, sibling counts, and last-minute updates in one online RSVP page instead of scattered texts.

 Why parents RSVP late